Chida14/Chida14/README.md

 # Hi there, I'm Chida! 👋

-I'm a DevOps enthusiast passionate about Cloud Infrastructure, CI/CD, and automation.
+I'm passionate about Cloud Infrastructure, CI/CD, and automation.
 I love designing scalable systems, practicing Infrastructure-as-Code, and exploring new technologies to improve the developer workflow.

 ---